-- 2 How long does it take for a broken blood vessel to heal in your hand?
+- 2 How long does it take for a popped blood vessel in the foot to heal?

-- 4 How do you treat a popped blood vessel?
+- 3 How do you heal a popped blood vessel?

-- 5 What does a popped vein in hand look like?
+- 6 What does a burst vein look like?

-How long does it take for a broken blood vessel to heal in your hand?
+- 13 How long does it take for a blood vessel to heal?

 In most cases, blown veins require medical attention, but they seldom cause long-term harm to the vein and normally recover within 10–12 days.

-How do you treat a popped blood vessel?
+How do you heal a popped blood vessel?